jgilfelt/SystemBarTint/README.md

 ![screenshot](https://raw.github.com/jgilfelt/SystemBarTint/master/screenshot.png "screenshot")

 Android 4.4 (KitKat) introduced translucent system UI styling for status and navigation bars.
-These styles are great for wallpaper based activities like the home screen launcher, but the minimal background protection makes them less useful for other types of activity without supplying your own backgrounds inside your layout.
+These styles are great for wallpaper based activities like the home screen launcher, but the minimal background protection provided makes them less useful for other types of activity unless you supply your own backgrounds inside your layout.
 Determining the size, position and existence of the system UI for a given device configuration can be non-trivial.

 This library offers a simple way to create a background "tint" for the system bars, be it a color value or Drawable.
-By default it will give you a semi-opaque black background that will be useful for full-bleed content screens where persistent system UI is still important, like over a map or photo grid.
+By default it will give you a semi-opaque black background that will be useful for full-bleed content screens where persistent system UI is still important - like when placed over a map or photo grid.

 Usage
 -----

-You must first enable translucency in your Activity either by using or inheriting from one of the various `*.TranslucentDecor` themes, by setting the `android:windowTranslucentNavigation` or `android:windowTranslucentStatus` theme attributes to `true` or by applying the `FLAG_TRANSLUCENT_NAVIGATION` or `FLAG_TRANSLUCENT_STATUS` flags to your Activity window in code.
+You must first enable translucency in your Activity - either by using or inheriting from one of the various `*.TranslucentDecor` themes, by setting the `android:windowTranslucentNavigation` or `android:windowTranslucentStatus` theme attributes to `true` or by applying the `FLAG_TRANSLUCENT_NAVIGATION` or `FLAG_TRANSLUCENT_STATUS` flags to your Activity window in code.

-If translucency is not enabled, or your app is running on a platform version earlier than API 19, the system UI will appear as normal.
+If translucency is not enabled or your app is running on a platform version earlier than API 19, the system UI will appear as normal.
 You should not enable tinting when using fullscreen or immersive window modes.
 You can safely use this library on Android versions back to API 10.

 To enable the tint: